Door Guide Rails & Rollers

 However it has become increasingly noisy so in June 2018 was replaced by a new hinge assembly (see above).
 On inspection, the new roller surface had become slightly "lumpy" and with the harder material was making excessive noise.

-This seems a better method of replacing the centre roller as suggested by Mosquito Shen
+This seems another method of replacing the centre roller as suggested by Mosquito Shen

 This is the roller size to get for this modification.